FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Solís, de Solís, Solis, de Solis, Soliz, Soler, Solé, de Solé, Sole, de Sole, Solano, Sol, de Sol, del Sol, Sols, Soles, Solares and many more.

 First found in Catalonia, in northeastern Spain.

 This web page shows only a small excerpt of our Solis research.
 Another 419 words (30 lines of text) covering the years 1074 and 1469 are included under the topic Early Solis History in all our PDF Extended History products.

 Another 133 words (10 lines of text) are included under the topic Early Solis Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 Solis Settlers in United States in the 19th Century

 The Solis Family Crest was acquired from the Houseofnames.com archives.
 The Solis Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 8 June 2015 at 11:19.
+This page was last modified on 13 November 2015 at 17:47.